Surface Area-to-Volume Ratio

 Metabolic rates must fall.

-Written for BIOL 220 at the University of Washington, this song explains the relationship between body size and mass-specific metabolic rate.
+Written for Biology 220 at the University of Washington, this song explains the relationship between body size and mass-specific metabolic rate.
 It references the formulas for the surface area and volume of a cube with sides of length L: 6L2 and L3, respectively.
 These formulas should be written out explicitly to avoid confusion.
 Also, the alliteration of “large” and “low” in the line “If you’re large, it’s low” reminds students to group these two adjectives together (a large body size implies a low surface area-to-volume ratio).